ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The terminology of {{-json}} applies except where clarified below.
-The terms "Primitive" and "Structured" are used to group the types as in {{Section 1 of -json}}; JSON Objects and Arrays are structured, all other types are primitive.
+The terms "Primitive" and "Structured" are used to group different kinds of values as in {{Section 1 of -json}}; JSON Objects and Arrays are structured, all other values are primitive.
 Definitions for "Object", "Array", "Number", and "String" remain unchanged.
 Importantly "object" and "array" in particular do not take on a